MathewHDYT/OneShare/_docs/notes/cybersecurity/lfi.md

 ### Meaning:

 `LFI` means `Local File Inclusion` and is a vulnerability found in various web applications that allows attackers to include and read local files on the server.
-These files could contain sensitive data such as cryptographic keys, databases that contain passwords, and other pivate data.
+These files could contain sensitive data such as cryptographic keys, databases that contain passwords, and other private data.

 ### Example:

-In `PHP` the following functions cause these kind of vulnerabilites:
+In `PHP` the following functions cause this kind of vulnerabilities:

 - `include`
 - `require`